ajm01/devfile-stack-samples/java-openliberty/samples/jpa/README.md

 You may inspect the database instance itself and query the table to see the data in place by using the postgreSQL command line tool, psql.

-Navigate to the pod containing your db from the Openshift Console
+Navigate to the pod containing your db from the OpenShift Console

 Click on the terminal tab.